johnpeterman72/CursorRIPER.sigma/docs/quickstart.md

 ### "Operation not permitted"
 - Check current mode with `[MODE: X]`
-- Switch to appropriate mode
+- Switch to the appropriate mode
 - EXECUTE mode has most permissions

 ### "MCP service not available"